 While many visitors come to Las Vegas for the Casinos and other entertainment places and events, there is much to this famous city than in-town fun.
 The city’s setting with mountains, hills, and forests nearby, is a hiker’s dream.
 There is a hiking attraction for everyone regardless of their physical fitness.
 Check out these five fantastic Las Vegas hiking trails!

-Long before Las Vegas became the gambling capital of the US, another historic project was undertaken in the name of the massive Hoover Dam.
-To ease the movement of people, equipment, and building materials, a rail track was built to connect different building sites line cement mixing site to gravel sorting.
+Hoover Dam asserted itself as an iconic landmark long before Vegas became a gambling mecca.
+To ease the movement of people, equipment, and building materials, engineers built a rail track to connect different building sites line cement mixing site to gravel sorting.

 This 3.7 miles long and 25 meters wide track blasted through tunnels, some measuring 300 feet long.
-The track has been converted into a hiking trail.
+Officials converted the track into a hiking trail.
 It is suitable for families and pets because of its flat setting.

 Gold Strike Hot Springs Trail